 On March 5, 2015, a fifth alleged stockholder caused a substantially similar purported stockholder's derivative lawsuit entitled Back v.
 Guthart et al., No. 3:15-CV-01037, to be filed in the United States District Court for the Northern District of California.
 On April 7, 2015, the lawsuit was related to In re Intuitive Surgical Securities Litigation and Berg v.
 Guthart.
 The Company filed a motion to dismiss the complaint on July 10, 2015.
 On August 13, 2015, the parties stipulated to a complete stay of the matter and the court entered an order reflecting the stay on August 17, 2015.
-The Company believes the settlement of the cases described above will make this action moot and will move for dismissal on that basis.
+On September 11, 2017, the plaintiff filed a motion to lift the stay and reopen the case and for leave to file amended complaint.
+On September 25, 2017, the individual defendants filed an opposition to plaintiffs' motion, which the Company joined on September 26, 2017.
+Plaintiff filed his reply October 2, 2017, and the Court has set a hearing for January 25, 2018.
+The Company believes the settlement of the cases described above will make this motion and the action itself moot and will move for dismissal on that basis.
 Based on currently available information, the Company does not believe the resolution of this matter will have a material adverse effect on the Company's business, financial position, or future results of operations.